ABOUT

 -

 Learning has been foundational for Blair.
-He has been an eager student who received his bachelors in physical education from Trinity Western University.
-He followed this by earning a PhD in sports psychology from the University of Alberta in 1998 and later his MBA from Trinity Western University in 2014.
+He is an eager student, who received his bachelors in physical education from Trinity Western University.
+He followed this by earning a PhD in sports psychology from the University of Alberta in 1998 and his MBA from Trinity Western University in 2014.

 -